top of page

 Food & Language

-Like Jewish languages themselves, Jewish food is constantly negotiating a diasporic identity unique to a particular group of people in a particular place, as well as a global Jewish identity bound by shared traditions, many of which include food.
+Additionally, both language and food are similarly positioned to negotiate a diasporic identity unique to a particular group of people in a particular place, as well as a global Jewish identity bound by shared traditions, many of which include food.

 The mission to preserve, share, and engage with stories of Jewish languages not only mirrors the significance of Jewish food, but is deeply interconnected to it.
 Food and language shape each other and language enables the experience of food to go beyond the five-senses through articulating, preserving, and bridging community, bringing the tradition of the past to the current.